cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P10: "Right now, we've been capturing  . . .the variant into the metadata.
 But I think there's this further to this further, more fine grained specification that we're trying to get after where we're putting tuning also into the metadata."

 ### Metadata is not (the) data.

-  - P5 on being asked where it is: "Um, well right now it's kind of, detached in ways"
-  - P8: "I guess, to me, so the metadata is certainly part of the ensemble just like the timing data, but I kind of I guess, think of those two things as being two different things."
-  - P8: "I don't think of the metadata really, as I guess, I guess I think of that is a separate piece from the actual timing, tree data, right?"
-  - P9: "And one thing that's pretty useful is we have like the details, exact amount of times.
-So for each of the test cases, we have our metadata annotations here, which shows well just, a bunch of things"

-### Profiles are the real data.
-(Proposal: Merge with 'Metadata is not the data')

   - P1: "And then third, probably the profiles.
 That's the data itself"
   - P1: "without the profiles, you wouldn't have any data."
   - P2: "But you would have that information in the metadata, and then it would go, like the actual outputs, and the metadata."
   - P4: "there's a part of the actual metrics that the instrumentation is gathering"
   - P5: "Then in the background data is used to find all the nodes I'm asking for and the profiles, which was some specific metadata.
 But honestly, like, right now, I'm only using it to query for stuff, which I know its there but I'm not really using it to explore the application in a way that I know you could use metadata for."
+  - P5 on being asked where it is: "Um, well right now it's kind of, detached in ways"
   - P7: "Yeah, so the most important is definitely the performance data.
 That's your actual stuff, you have to analyze. "
-  - P8 "And I, you know, I don't think of the metadata really, as I guess, I guess I think of that is a separate piece from the actual timing, tree data, right?
-Those are kind of two separate things I get, I guess, to me, so the metadata is certainly part of the ensemble just like the timing data, but I kind of I guess, think of those two things as being two different things."
+  - P8: "I guess, to me, so the metadata is certainly part of the ensemble just like the timing data, but I kind of I guess, think of those two things as being two different things."
+  - P8: "I don't think of the metadata really, as I guess, I guess I think of that is a separate piece from the actual timing, tree data, right?"
+  - P8: [Metadata examples are] useful for things like plots and useful for organizing your data, but maybe not very useful for analysis"
+  - P9: "And one thing that's pretty useful is we have like the details, exact amount of times.
+So for each of the test cases, we have our metadata annotations here, which shows well just, a bunch of things"

-### Metadata not explicitly stated but implied
+### Metadata not explicitly stated but implied to just be present/accessible

   - P1 alludes to knowledge about profiles but not where it lives: " Your profile one would be corresponding to the data set from the run with two CPUs and then profile two correspond to the run with four CPUs"
   - P2 does Task 1 with metadata explicitly but in Task 2 does architecture as separate [EnsembleAPI] objects rather than metadata
+  - P6: "And presumably, I should be able to figure out and this is going to be different on all the machines.
+So I haven't gotten there yet.
+But I should be able to figure out a mapping from the actual node IDs to the logical MPI ranks.
+And I should be able to on a per machine basis, figure out how many hops things are away in the actual network"
+  - P6: "So on the x axes, I put the number of processes here, or you can think number of nodes, essentially, resources, right."
   - P9: "the main thing that we're looking at is performance over time"

 ### Metadata as a reminder for analysis